SpeedCodeNpo/ng-exercises/README.md

 - The 'align' attribute:
 - For the value of 'align' create a 4 buttons with the possible align values:
 - - align value can be : "left | right | center | justify"
+- - The UI should look something like this :

 - - -
 - The 'class' attribute:
 - For the value of 'class' attribute create 2 buttons: